A Brief website imagery guideline to Optimize Images for Website and eCommerce by using optimal file size for web images and implementing SEO.

 To them, it should look attractive enough to warrant their attention.
 However, having visuals is just the first part of the process.
 The website then has to optimize those visuals so that the entire site loads faster.

-This is important to prevent the bounce rate increasing on the pages.
+This is important to prevent the bounce rate from increasing on the pages.

 When a user enters a page, they leave if the load time takes too long.
 This affects the bounce rate of the website, eventually reducing its SEO rankings on Google’s search engine results page or SERP.